matthewdutton1983/dataset-manager-py/README.md

 # Import the DatasetManager class
 from dataset.manager import DatasetManager

-# Instantiate a new HuggingFaceDatasetLoader object
+# Instantiate a new DataManager object
 manager = DatasetManager()

 # Download a dataset from the HuggingFace Hub